 Feel inadequate to the task?
 You’re in good company.
 Pope Benedict’s first public statement was an admission of his inadequacy.
 Do as he does–pray for the power of the Holy Spirit to move in and through you, and take the time to keep learning more about your faith so that you can share it with ever greater confidence.

-This article on the Ascension, hope, charity, and the new evangelization was originally offered as a reflection on the readings for the Solemnity of the Ascension, cycle A (Acts 1:1-11; Ps 47; Eph 1:17-23, Matt 28:16-20).
-However, it is also appropriate for years B & C since the only change in the readings is the gospel: Year B it is taken from Mk.
-16:15-20 and year C from Lk.
-24:46-53.
+This article on the Ascension, hope, charity, and the new evangelization is a reflection on the readings for the Solemnity of the Ascension, cycle A (Acts 1:1-11; Psalm 47; Ephesians 1:17-23, Matthew 28:16-20).
+However, it is also appropriate for years B & C since the only change in the readings is the gospel: Year B it is taken from Mark 16:15-20 and year C from Luke 24:46-53.